 To write is necessary to completely extract one of the two pens from the body, bringing the other inside.
 In the rest position instead the two pens must be placed at the same height remaining partially protruding from the front opening, and only in this position it is possible to close the pen putting the cap and refill them.
 The cap has in fact only the purpose of protection of the tips of two pens, since the ink is not contained in the barrel body but in the individual pens that are housed in it.

-Filling the pens is done with the principle of the match-stick filler through two small holes on the body which, when the pens are in theirs rest position, provide access to the pressure bars that allow to wring the grommets placed internally of both pens, that contain the ink.
+Filling the pens is done with the principle of the match-stick filler through two small holes on the body, which, when the pens are in theirs rest position, provide access to the pressure bars that allow to wring the sacs placed internally of both pens, that contain the ink.
 In this case it is not necessary to obtain a match-stick, given that the head of the cap mounts inside a thin metal shaft suitable for the purpose.
 Therefore you simply need to unscrew it and use it as a handle to push through the holes in the side.

 First versions were made of hard rubber, and there are also overlay versions in gold rolled metal.
-The initial production was certainly very small, since have been found handwritten guarantee scraps dated 1933, signed individually by the Dante Zerollo.
+The initial production was certainly very small, since have been found handwritten guarantee scraps dated 1933, signed individually by Dante Zerollo.
 This first production was followed by new celluloid versions, made in beautiful marbled colors or wood grain, and with extremely refined working as a peculiar spiral faceting.